chelsea-designs/DCFideas/README.md

 ### Icons
+- The strand icons were provided by [Flat Icon](https://www.flaticon.com/) library.
-- Many of the icons used, were those provided by the [Font Awesome](https://fontawesome.com/v5/search) library.
+- All other icons were provided by the [Font Awesome](https://fontawesome.com/v5/search) library.

 ---